 At the same time, the question arises as to why the investment tranche (which functions as a long-term investment tool for capital gains purposes) has such large exposure to passive fixed income and cash products.
 If the investment tranche is designed to produce extra yield in relation to standard bond portfolios, such an allocation seems ineffective.

-Things are gradually changing.
+There is evidence that things are gradually changing.
 SSGA research suggests that by 2020 the proportion of central bank investment portfolios in passive fixed income will fall to 38% from 44%.
 At the same time the share in active fixed income is predicted to grow to 25% from 23% and in passive equities to 20% from 16%.
 The lower proportion of passive fixed income will stem not from a decline in the nominal size of passive fixed income portfolios, rather from a channelling of reserve portfolio growth into other strategies.

 The global investment tranche should reach $1.94tn in 2020.
 Between 2016-20, more than 75% of future asset growth (new investment assets) is likely to be deployed either in equity or active fixed income strategies.
 In other words, of the forecast $298bn that SSGA expects to be added to the investment tranche, $228bn is likely to be positioned in those two strategies.